ultralytics/ultralytics/docs/en/datasets/pose/hand-keypoints.md

 ## Dataset YAML

 A YAML (Yet Another Markup Language) file is used to define the dataset configuration.
 It contains information about the dataset's paths, classes, and other relevant information.
-In the case of the COCO-Pose dataset, the `hand-keypoints.yaml` file is maintained at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/hand-keypoints.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/hand-keypoints.yaml).
+In the case of the Hand Keypoints dataset, the `hand-keypoints.yaml` file is maintained at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/hand-keypoints.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/hand-keypoints.yaml).

 !!! example "ultralytics/cfg/datasets/hand-keypoints.yaml"